mrblasco/CTE/README.md

 ## Full description of data access and functions

-The vignette `explorer` in the CTE package contains more details about all the data available nad the functions for matching drugs by name using fuzzy string matching.
+The vignette `explorer` in the CTE package contains more details about all the data available and functions for matching drugs by name using fuzzy string matching.

 ```{r}
 vignette('explorer',package="CTE")